Rathan-07/Expense-app/README.md

 **Expense Management App**
-This is a simple Expense Management application built with Node.js, Express, and MongoDB.
+This is a simple Expense Management application built with Node.js, Express, and MongoDB

 **Features**
 **Categories:**